 - Hit: a block return is easy and will get the ball back to the table consistently.
 But, it might not put a good opponent under enough pressure.
 So, ideally, you want to be a little bit more attacking when returning the topspin serve.
 Another option is to hit the ball with a flat contact.
 It would be best if you hit the ball at the peak of the bounce.
 As a result, this gives the best margin to return the ball over the net.

 - Topspin attack: this way, you spin the ball to return the serve.
 Your bat angle shouldn’t be too open.
 Also, don’t stroke the ball too high, as this may cause you to lift the serve too much.
 Rather, close your bat angle and brush over the top of the ball to control the topspin.
 Keep the stroke short and fast.

 The backspin serve gives the ball a straight, floating trajectory and bounces upward on the table.
-However, when the ball comes into contact with the racket with the face perpendicular to the table, the motion is reversed.
+However, the motion is reversed when the ball comes into contact with the racket with the face perpendicular to the table.

 It is necessary to respond to a backspin serve by tilting the racket backward with the face hitting the ceiling.

-How to Return Backspin Serve in Table Tennis?
+How to Return A Backspin Serve in Table Tennis?

 - Maintain a good racquet angle.
 Give your racquet a soft grip.
 Your racquet shouldn’t be too flat or face up too much.

 - Focus on getting the return just to the top of the net.
 Don’t try to push too much.